tomwhartung/denverfreelancing.com-mdb/README.md

   - Links to external sites menu may need minor updating
     - Had only links to events, not to groups
     - Will need to update for new events, or to a group, as appropriate
+- Home Page
+  - Moving email list signup form to a separate page
+- Vision Page
+  - There are ways to lighten or darken the image, to make the text more readable, if you want
+- Resources Page
+  - If those are affiliate links, you should have disclosures
+    - A short one near the top of the page with the links
+    - One full page with details
+    - I can help with this
+- Footer
+  - Added copyright, link to your medium page, and link to my LLC, hope that's ok

 # References